 Resource for Journalists

-The Academy's Media Guide is a comprehensive tool for media to use in developing their stories on food and nutrition.
-The guide includes biographies, photos and expertise areas of the Academy's spokespeople along with a list of the Academy's healthful eating messages and consumer publications.
+The Academy's Media Guide is a tool for media to use in developing their stories on food and nutrition.
+The guide includes geographic areas and expertise areas of the Academy's spokespeople.

 About Registered Dietitian Nutritionists (RDNs)